unified-doc/unified-doc/readme.md

 Please refer to the [Spec](./spec.md) documentation for more details on goals, definitions, and implementations in `unified-doc`.

 ## Packages
-The following packages are used in the `unified-doc` interface.
+The following packages are managed under the `unified-doc` project.

 ### API
 Unified document APIs for Node, CLI, and/or DOM.